jgoalby/jgoalby.github.io/_articles/vscodeipad.md

 - Debug and run code
 - Terminal
 - Copilot extension can be used
+- Can use linting based on install packages

 # Adding VSCode to your iPad homescreen

 - Better keyboard support
 - Easier to run
+- Easier to navigate to in the list of running apps

 # VSCode Keyboard Shortcuts on iPad